 Can I use plastic containers to store food?
 I heard it is toxic.

-There are three simple things you can do to avoid BPA if you are concerned about it.
+There are three simple things you can do to protect yourself from BPA if you are concerned about it.
 First, do not use plastic containers with a recycle code of 3 or 7 on the bottom.
 These are more likely to contain BPA.
 Second, discard plastic containers with cracks or scratches.
 And finally, do not add very hot food to a plastic container.
-Wait for it to cool before storing.
+Wait for it to cool before storing it.

 Esther Trepal is a retired registered dietitian who spent the majority of her career working with people affected by chronic illnesses; including HIV/AIDS, cancer, diabetes, and heart disease.
 Through individual counseling as well as community presentations and lectures, Esther’s focus was on maximizing the impact of diet to support the well-being of her clients.
 She graduated with an MS from Columbia University in New York City in 2001.